Amazing beach experience at Makalawena Beach on the Big Island

 There is another direct route from the main highway to Makalawena beach between mile markers 88 and 89.2 on the dirt road that eventually turns into very rough road that’s even difficult using a 4 WHD and extremely slow going towards the ocean.
 If you end up walking on this road instead of driving, it is 4.4 miles roundtrip from the highway.

 Check out the main website to Kehaka Kai State Park here for more details and updates to visiting any of the three beaches in the coastal park area.

-No amenities on site, bring your own personal effects and food.
+THere are no amenities at Makalawena Beach.
+Bring your own personal effects and food.
 Exposed area but there is shade in the lagoon area with Ironwood trees to hide under.

 As with anything on the Big Island, you do this at your own risk and make sure you empty everything inside your rental so nothing is showing that can be stolen in your car.

 Makalawena beach has special meaning to native Hawaiians and is a spiritual place for them, so come with respect for the area and leave no trace.